Crickets—the sound you hear when you ask your team about returns on your email fundraising efforts.

 Recent studies in the field of decision neuroscience give us reasons for all this as I report in another blog post.

-The take-home lesson: use direct mail, email, and the telephone together for the best results for your annual fund.
+So there IS a place for email and alternate marketing in your strategy.
 We recommend releasing an email reminder 1-2 weeks after the in-home date of your direct mail solicitation.
 That reply card is probably still sitting on their kitchen counter—use email to remind your donors to return it!